TakiKacper/Matl-Material-Language/docs/matl_domains_programming_guide.md

 Now, matl api function ``matl::parse_material`` will return ``matl::parsed_material`` with not one, but two sources when parsing material using this domain.
 ``<split>`` can be of course used as many times as you want.

-## You now have a fully functional domain
+## Additional features
-This domain is complete, but there more things you can add.
+In previous chapter we created fully functional domain, but there are still more features to discuss.

-## Exposing Symbols
+### Exposing symbols
 Symbols are variables / constant that are, opposite to properties, passed from domain to material.
 ```glsl
 <expose>